-Looking to merge the worlds of digital photography and high-definition television, Roku, a new company started by ReplayTV founder Anthony Wood, announced its first product last week, a digital media player that connects to HD television sets.
+New York - Looking to merge the worlds of digital photography and high definition television, Roku, a new company started by ReplayTV founder Anthony Wood, announced its first product today, a digital media player that connects to HD television sets.

 The Roku HD1000 includes component, VGA, S-video and composite video out, for use with standard as well as high-definition TVs.
 Other connectors include component in, S-video in, composite in, RS-232, audio in and out, and digital audio out.

-The HD1000 can also connect to home networks via Ethernet or 802.11b to output to HD televisions digital media files, including images, video and music, stored on home computers.
-The HD1000 has no hard drive or other storage capacity, but instead acts as a hub to pull content from flash memory cards or home networks.
+The HD1000 can also connect to home networks via Ethernet or 802.11b to output digital media files, including images, video and music, stored on home computers to HD televisions.

 According to Wood, the media player is aimed at more than just photos.
 The company created an open architecture operating system so that developers would have a chance to innovate new uses for the HD1000 and HD sets and home media.

-The HD1000 will be available this month for a suggested retail of $499.
+The HD1000 will be available this month for a suggested retail price of $499.